moreequalanimals/moreequalanimals.github.io/about.md

 Each one of these projects was a social experiment in community building, governance, economic incentives, and game theory.
 I learned a lot about human nature, coordination problems, community governance and voting systems.

 During this time I was also granted [[patents::https://patents.justia.com/inventor/daniel-j-larimer]] for provably honest voting systems and decentralized identity validation.
 Unfortunately, I also learned that our government effectively outlaws “_provably honest voting_” through mandating rules that make election tampering impossible to catch.
-I file that under things that make you go “_hmmmm_”.
+I file that under things that make you go “_hmmmm_”. [[Provably Honest Online Elections are Possible]].

 I built my career on challenging the dogmas in the crypto currency space and identifying the underlying fundamental principles at play.
 It was the understanding of these principles that allowed me to create the first self-funding, self-governing, decentralized global communities.